DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 _At that time sword reacted to its name..._

-_If it is magic weapon, then its name, Code Holder, should serve as key to its manifestation._
+_If it is magic weapon, then it's name, Code Holder, should serve as key to manifest it._

-Kai held his breath to call its name.
+Kai held his breath to call it's name.

 "I-it's bad!
 Really bad, Kai!"